justinmayer/virtualfish/docs/faq.rst

 your prompt, and instead tells you how to do it yourself.

 .. _Virtualenv: https://virtualenv.pypa.io/
-.. _the same reasons virtualenvwrapper is: https://virtualenvwrapper.readthedocs.io/en/latest/design.html
+.. _the same reasons Virtualenvwrapper isn’t: https://virtualenvwrapper.readthedocs.io/en/latest/design.html